bytewax/bytewax/docs/tutorials/search-logs/index.md

 ## Creating our Dataflow

-A dataflow is the unit of work in Bytewax.
+A dataflow is the deployable unit in Bytewax.
 Dataflows are data-parallel directed acyclic graphs that are made up of processing steps.
 Each step in the dataflow is an operator that processes data in some way.
-In this example, we will create a dataflow to process the incoming event stream and calculate the Click-Through Rate (CTR) for each search session.

 We can initialize the dataflow as follows: